gsirhc/AdvancedTail/README.md

 Or you can be more specific with the "To":  ```trim to: "it rules|it rocks"```

+#### Line Highlighting
+AdvanvedTail provides separate regular expressions to define how lines are highlighted in the display.
+You can define up to 5 color expressions red, yellow, green, blue and gray.
+Additionally, highlighting can be toggled on and off in real time.

+The Filter Configuration form also contains 3 predefined highlighting setups for use with traditional log files that output log levels such as debug, trace, error, etc:

+* **Starts with Log Level**: Use this if each line starts with the level text.
+Note that the expressions are case insensitive:

+'''
+INFO   [9/1/15] This is an information line
+DEBUG  [9/1/15] This is a debug line
+'''

+* **Contains Log Level**: Use this if each line contains the log level but it is not at the start of the line:

+'''
+[9/1/15] INFO This is an information line
+[9/1/15] DEBUG This is a debug line
+'''

+Note, these expressions can provide a false-positive because it searches the entire string.

+* **None**: Turns off highlighting by clearing the color expressions.

 #### File History
 AdvancedTail saves a history of all files you have tailed.
 This includes saving the filters/trim expressions per file.
 These settings are stored